choria-io/website/docs/content/configuration/aaa/index.md

 MCollective features a full suite of Authentication, Authorization and Auditing capabilities.

   * Authentication - _who_ you are, derived from a certificate
-  * Authorization - _what_ you may do on any given node, keyed to your certificate based identity
+  * Authorization - _what_ you may do on any given node, keyed to your certificate-based identity
-  * Auditing - _log_ of what you did, showing your certificate based identitty and all requests
+  * Auditing - _log_ of what you did, showing your certificate based identity and all requests

 Earlier we made a certificate called _rip.mcollective_ which is used to establish your identity as _choria=rip.mcollective_ which will be used throughout in the AAA system.